middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin.md

 ## 6. Scope of Oversight (Students)

-Students will be held accountable for the Scope of Oversight provision in section <span style="text-decoration:underline">II.</span>[B.2.a.iii.](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/a-introductory-matters) of the Handbook.
+Students will be held accountable for the Scope of Oversight provision in section II.[B.2.a.iii.](http://www.middlebury.edu/about/handbook/ug-college-policies/ug-policies/res-life-conduct-policies/a.-introductory-matters) of the Handbook.

 Middlebury retains sole discretion to determine whether to initiate an investigation and adjudication under this Procedure regardless of the outcome of any disciplinary proceeding conducted by a non-Middlebury institution or program and/or the outcome of any law enforcement investigation or court proceeding.